Precision digital thermometer for professional kitchens and food safety.

 Taste

-In terms of taste, sous vide-cooked food retains its moisture, making it moist, juicy, and tender.
+For flavour, food cooked sous vide retains its moisture, making it juicy, moist, and soft.

 Consistency